gabimuir/amliNet/Hello_world_medical_image_classification/README.md

 # Hello_World_Deep_Learning
-High-level introduction into practical machine learning for purposes of medical image classification using the Tensorflow framework as it is currently the most actively used and the Keras library, which a high-level application programming interface that simplifies working with Tensorflow.
+High-level introduction into practical machine learning for purposes of medical image classification using the Tensorflow framework.

 Goal:

-The goal of this tutorial is to build a deep learning classifier to accurately differentiate between the two.
+Build a deep learning classifier to accurately differentiate between the a chest x-ray and abdominal x-ray.

 Inspiration: